 But what would you lose if you didn’t have a strong focus on customer retention?
 Well, if you deliver even one negative customer experience, 33% of customers would consider switching to a competitor.
 In fact, American companies loose $136.8 billion every year because of their customers ditching them for a competitor.
 And the sad part is that it could have been avoided rather easily by just creating a sound customer retention strategy.

-Why do most businesses focus only on customer acquisition?
+Why businesses focus only on customer acquisition?

 Of course, you’re wondering why that happens.
 Why would anyone in their right mind focus entirely on acquisition when they know that customer retention is equally, if not more important.
 Here’s why that tends to happen.

-Customer acquisition could make you look good on paper.
+Good Customer acquisition costs could make you look good on paper.
 More leads, more website traffic, more daily active users… these numbers allow marketers to show stakeholders how successful they are.
 It lets the marketing team prove that their efforts are paying off (even if the reality is that they’re reeling fish in and allowing them to easily roll back into the pond with no resistance).

 It's a facade, such companies seem more interested in looking like than winning rather than actually winning.
 They’re fooling themselves by faking growth when they might actually be stagnating (or worse, falling).